 "Program", as used herein, refers to both this documentation and the software programs described by this documentation.
+"Developer", as used herein, refers to Allen D. Miglore.
+"Publisher" as used herein refers to Synergetic Data Systems, Inc.

 LICENSE

 You may use the Program on a single machine, and you may copy the Program into any machine-readable format for backup purposes only.
 If you transfer the Program to another machine, you agree to destroy the Program, together with all copies, in whole or in part, on the original machine.